 In our previous article “When Should You Replace Small-Business Technology?”, we talked about how interconnected technology now is with business.
 Since that’s the case, you will give your business a boost by staying abreast of emergent technologies that can deliver a competitive advantage.
+So whether you are looking for a win/loss analysis service or custom software technology, you’ll be able to find something that can work for your business.
 Here are five IT concepts with which you want to be familiar in 2015:

 Companies typically spend large portions of their budget on technology, but they aren’t buying as many physical machines.
 Instead, they are purchasing tech resources “as a service” through cloud providers.
+For instance, businesses that are selling products online, marijuana, for example, will want to opt for things like marijuana tracking software as well as inventory management, and so on, so they can keep everything in one area and monitor their sales and products.
 While you may think of cloud computing as a consumer or business running a program on a provider’s cloud (as is the case with many software-as-a-service providers), you can actually get your own virtual machine through infrastructure-as-a-service, aka cloud hosting.

 “Cloud hosting accomplishes the same goals as an on-premises server,” explained Digity CEO Seth Bailey, “but instead of storing all your files locally (e.g., on a server at your place of business), all your data and documents reside in a secure sever located on the Internet.”

 Just like Apple users can access their music and photos from anywhere or Dropbox users can access large files anywhere, a cloud server allows you and your workforce to access your network wherever and whenever.
 It is also typically budget-friendly.